280224963/SideMenu-/SA_Project/SA报告.md

 You can follow the README.md to install and use by code-less storyboard or customize in SideMenuManager, UISideMenuNavigationController and UISideMenuNavigationControllerDelegate.
 If you follow the guide, it will not cause any instability.
 #### Interoperability
 Anyone can install easily just to use cocoapods and carthage, and any IOS projects can use them by following the README.md, because of that it is just a small tool and it is flexible, so the interoperability is obvious.
+#### Modifiable
+The codes about the effects, the actions is modifiable, so you can customize what you want by modifying the codes Developer Experience
+It provides the developers with a simple way to add the sidemenu in their projects, and even without studying the source codes a lot.
+#### Implementation
+You have the way to implement it that it is a Code-less Storyboard Implementation.
+Set the Custom Class of the Navigation Controller to be UISideMenuNavigationController in the Identity Inspector.
+Set the Module to SideMenu (ignore this step if you've manually added SideMenu to your project).
+Create a Root View Controller for the Navigation Controller (shown as a UITableViewController below).
+Set up any Triggered Segues you want in that view controller.
+Then changing where to appear.
+In addition, you can DIY your own ways to modify it.
+#### Optimized for Tooling
+In order to make the points of interaction with the library highly visible, some commonly used APIs have verbose names, such as UISideMenuNavigation-Controller, UISideMenuNavigationControllerDelegate.
+That makes it easier to use the classes and the functions.
+More important, it is easier to search, and distinguish them so that the developer will not mix them up.

 ### 6.2 Source Code Structure
 The figure shows the structure of the SideMenu: